Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

 &nbsp;&nbsp;&nbsp;&nbsp;A.is correct.
-The writeStream.foreachBatch API is used to address the deduplication requirement effectively.
+TheÂ writeStream.foreachBatch API is used to address the deduplication requirement effectively.
 As a result, it is possible to process the data in small batches, use Spark SQL operations to find and eliminate duplicate records based on chosen columns, and then write the deduplicated data to the silver table.
 Within the Databricks Delta Lake framework, this method guarantees data integrity, avoids duplication, and offers a simple deduplication solution.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 Its suggest creting a readChangeFeed and keeeping track of changes in the bronze table using the changeDataFeed API.